olistic/warriorjs/docs/space-api.md

 **Deprecated in favor of `space.isHostile()`**

-Determines if an enemy unit is at this location.
-A bound unit doesn't count as an enemy.
+Determines if a hostile unit is at this location.
+A bound unit doesn't count as hostile.

 **Returns**

-_(boolean)_: Whether an enemy unit is at this space or not.
+_(boolean)_: Whether a hostile unit is at this space or not.

 ## `space.isWarrior()`: